wesleyfriedman/redux-combine-reducers-lab-web-0916/README.md

 Our app will need a state object that stores two types of information:

 1. All our books, in an array
-2. The favorite books, also in an array
+2. Our recommended books, also in an array

+Each of these types of information--all our books, and the books we recommend--should be represented on our application state object.
+Note that this is a different way of thinking about our data than we've seen in a relational database, where each book would be stored only once.
+With Redux even though some of the books will be the same, our application will use these elements differently.
+We'll probably have one view where a user can see all the books, and other view where they can see only the favorited books.
+We might want to see all the books at once, then filter by only those books that have been favorites.
+We might want to mark the favorited books using a different color.
+These UI choices mean we need to keep this information organized in this same way on our application state object.

+We also need to keep track of the different user actions that might affect our data.
 Whenever we add a book to our library, we need to dispatch an action that will cause it to be added to our array of books.
 Whenever we want to "favorite" a book, we want that book to be added to our list of recommended books.

 We'll start by determining what our application state object will look like: